Make your work easier and more efficient installing the rrojasdatabank toolbar ( you can customize it ) in your browser.

 Home- Themes- Reports- Statistics/Search- Lecture notes/News- People's Century- Puro Chile- Mapuche

-Search: Development Economics Editor: Dr. Róbinson Rojas
+On Planning for Development Editor: Dr. Róbinson Rojas Sandford

 WIDER Jubilee Conference.
 Helsinki, Finland, June 2005.